-Sloan Digital Sky Survey, which will map one-quarter of the entire sky in detail,
+Sloan Digital Sky Survey, which has mapped one-quarter of the entire sky in detail,

 determining the positions and brightnesses of hundreds of millions of celestial objects.
 It

-will also measure the distance to a million of the nearest galaxies, giving us
+has also measured the distance to a million of the nearest galaxies, giving us

 a three-dimensional picture of the universe through a volume one hundred times

 larger than those we have now.
-The SDSS will also record the distances to
+The SDSS has recorded the distances to

 100,000 quasars, the most distant objects known, giving us an unprecedented